Haspamelodica/dmx-usb-atmega328p/README.md

 You should set the board to "Arduino Uno" (Tools -> Board -> Arduino AVR Boards -> Arduino Uno).
 Then, Arduino should be able to compile both variants without problems.

+#### Split mode

+To use split mode, define `SPLIT_MODE` in `dmxusb-config-common.h`.
+See chapter "Configuration and tuning" for details on how to change configuration.

 ### Uploading firmware

 TODO

-### Configuring
+### Configuration and tuning

+All configuration is in `libraries/dmxusb-config` in files starting with `dmxusb-config-`.
 In general, "enabling" or "setting" a constant means setting its value to 1, and "disabling" or "unsetting" means setting the value to 0.

-Some constants affecting both variants can be found in `libraries/dmx-lib/dmx-constants.h`.
-UDMX-only constants are in `dmx-udmx/dmx-udmx.h`, and HID-only constants in `dmx-hid/dmx-hid.h`.

-If the interface is choppy, try enabling ATOMIC_UDRE in `dmx-constants.h`.
+If the interface is choppy, try enabling ATOMIC_UDRE in `dmxusb-config-dmx.h`.
 This makes DMX transmissions much more reliable; at the cost of more errors on the USB side.
+This only makes a difference if you use one Atmega.

 ## Related links

  - [QLC+](https://qlcplus.org/)
  - [VUSB project website](https://www.obdev.at/products/vusb/index.html)
  - [VUSB sources](https://github.com/obdev/v-usb)